 Why does the framework start with UX?
 Shouldn’t we start with IoT technology instead?

 No. The IoT Decision Framework intentionally starts with the UX Decision Area because, from a Product Management perspective, understanding your users is the most important activity you can do.
-If you don’t understand your users and you can’t articulate their pain points, then it will be very hard to create a data strategy, a business model, or a technology strategy.
+If you don’t understand your users and can’t articulate their pain points, it will be very hard to create a data strategy, business model, or technology strategy.

 Many companies start with a technology-first approach, meaning they develop some piece of technology and then attempt to find a problem their product solves.
 But that approach is backward.